7assanQ/YouTubeToMp3Mp4/README.md

 ---

-# Libraries needed for running the source code YoutubeToMp3.py
+# Libraries needed for running the source code YouTubeToMp3Mp4.py or YoutubeToMp3.py

 ---

 - pytube -> To install open command prompt(cmd) and type ```pip install pytube```
+- arabic-reshaper -> To install open command prompt(cmd) and type ```pip install arabic-reshaper```
+- python-bidi -> To install open command prompt(cmd) and type ```pip install python-bidi```

-- This code also using the os library but it will already be installed once Python is installed.
+- This code also using the OS library but it will be already installed once Python is installed, python-bidi might also be already installed.
 (To install Python check any tutorial online)

 ---